Marcella Albani

 Marcella Albani (born Ida Fidalma Angela Maranca; 7 December 1899 – 11 May 1959) was an Italian actress and writer.
-Albani was an idol of European cinema in the 1920s, and appeared in 50 films between 1919 and 1936 in 5 different countries.
+Albani was an idol of European cinema in the 1920s, and appeared in 50 films between 1919 and 1936 in 5 countries.

 Biography

 Ida Fidalma Angela Maranca was born on 7 December 1899 (some sources say 11 December 1899) to Ezelino Maranca and Adele Maranca (née Masini).
 She had one sister, Ione Maranca.

 Shortly after completing her exams at school, Maranca was discovered by the actor, director, and screenwriter Guido Parisch.
 Maranca took on the stage name Marcella Albani and she made her film debut in L'amplesso della morte (1919), directed by Parisch.
 Parisch would go on to direct most of Albani's early filmography.

 In 1923, Albani and Parisch traveled to Berlin, and Albani made her German film debut in Im Rausch der Leidenschaft (1923), which she also produced, followed by Frauenschicksal (1923) with Carl Auen, and The Game of Love (1924).
 Albani quickly became a popular actress in Germany, and her career was based there for the next six years.